ISDN Clock Mode

 In the following example, the clock signal generated by the ISDN PBX is received on the Mediatrix 4404 #1 s TE Slave endpoint and taken as a reference for this unit.
 Therefore the clock signal generated by this unit s NT Master endpoint is synchronized on this signal.
 The Mediatrix 4404 #2 s TE Slave endpoint receives this signal and uses it as a reference for this unit, meaning that the clock signal generated by this unit s NT Master endpoint towards the ISDN phone is synchronized on this signal, therefore on the PBX s signal.

-There can be only one active clock synchronization source (clock reference) per unit for the Mediatrix 4400 series, and per slot for the Mediatrix 3000 series.
+There can be only one active clock synchronization source (clock reference) per unit for the Mediatrix 4400 series.

 An ISDN network will be reliable when all endpoint clocks are synchronized correctly.
 When endpoints are not synchronized, they each run on their own internally-generated clock signals (free-running).
 The following are acceptable clock signal deviations from the reference specified clock frequency in ppm (parts-per-million).